jslmariano/ota-nodejs/README.md

 ## Description

-A simple backend for a note-taking application using TypeScript, Node.js, and Express
+A simple frontend and backend for a note-taking application using TypeScript, Node.js, and Express

 ## Assumptions

-- This project assumes that you have Node.js and npm (Node Package Manager) installed on your machine.
+- This project assumes that you have Node.js and yarn (Yarn node Package Manager) installed on your machine.
+- Version of node used here is v20.9.0

 ## Installation